awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-private-integration.md

 # Set up API Gateway private integrations<a name="set-up-private-integration"></a>

- The API Gateway private integration makes it simple to expose your HTTP/HTTPS resources behind an Amazon VPC for access by clients outside of the VPC\.
-To extend access to your private VPC resources beyond the VPC boundaries, you can create an API with private integration for open access or controlled access\.
-You can do this by using IAM permissions, a Lambda authorizer, or an Amazon Cognito user pool\.
+ The API Gateway private integration makes it simple to expose your HTTP/HTTPS resources within an Amazon VPC for access by clients outside of the VPC\.
+To extend access to your private VPC resources beyond the VPC boundaries, you can create an API with private integration\.
+You can control access to your API by using any of the [authorization methods](apigateway-control-access-to-api.md) that API Gateway supports\.

-The private integration uses an API Gateway resource of `VpcLink` to encapsulate connections between API Gateway and targeted VPC resources\.
-As an owner of a VPC resource, you are responsible for creating a Network Load Balancer in your VPC and adding a VPC resource as a target of a Network Load Balancer's listener\.
-As an API developer, to set up an API with the private integration, you are responsible for creating a `VpcLink` targeting the specified Network Load Balancer and then treating the `VpcLink` as an effective integration endpoint\.
+To create a private integration, you must first create a Network Load Balancer\.
+Your Network Load Balancer must have a [listener](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-listeners.html) that routes requests to resources in your VPC\.
+Then, you create a VPC link that you use to connect your API and your Network Load Balancer\.
+After you create a VPC link, you create private integrations to route traffic from your API to resources in your VPC through your VPC link and Network Load Balancer\.

 **Note**
 The Network Load Balancer and API must be owned by the same AWS account\.